• Alternate Text

 He felt recognition was a way to measure himself against the people around him, but he eventually learned to let that go.

-Now Kinsel just concentrates on giving back to his community through his role as director of finance and operations with the Manatee Education Foundation and his dedication toward mentoring students.
+Now Kinsel just concentrates on giving back to his community through his role as director of finance and operations with the Manatee Community Foundation and his dedication toward mentoring students.
 The gratitude for his services serves as a different kind of award.

 On May 13 at the University Park Country Club, the Young Leaders Alliance honored Kinsel with the "Next Gen" award, its top award for service to the community.